praveenaiiisc/Gemma2-9B-Llama3-8B-Finetune-and-RAG-Project/README.md

 Llama3 8B is a powerful language model developed by Meta, containing 8 billion parameters.
 It is designed to understand and generate human-like text, making it useful for a wide range of natural language processing tasks.
 #### project:1
-In this project i give one deep learning book and ask question from this book, sp llama3 model generate generate succesful correct answer from this book.
-This id Rag Pipeline based Model
+In this project i give one deep learning book and ask question from this book, So llama3 model generate generate succesful correct answer from this book.
+This is Rag Pipeline based Model
 ![alt text](image-1.png)

 #### project:2